Story written by Franklin Rayeski – Please do not use without crediting me

 “It is fancy,” she admitted, “but…it’s all black and brooding.
 I don’t know if I’m comfortable dancing here.”

 The chandelier above the audience was extinguished and the crowd hushed.
 The curtain rose and the stage became ablaze.
 Marie, sitting on the floor, stayed still; she didn’t know what to do for her body was too heavy to move.
-The music box, playing the tune of “Ave Maria,” began playing and echoed through the corridor.
+The music box, housinng the tune to “Ave Maria,” began playing and echoed through the corridor.
 The music was soft and light, but, given the stage and setting, had a strong dark undertone that filled the crowd with fear.
 Under those lights and with the music playing, Marie moved.

-First, her right hand lifted and then her whole body with it.
+First, her right hand lifted and then her whole body followed.
 The music began to pick up and the dance Eylar had taught her transpired; she preformed it perfectly.
 Every step, every sway, every twirl and thrust and sigh was there.
 Her fear had vanished and she adorned her natural talent of dancing.
 It felt like she wasn’t even putting any energy into it.
 The whole dance just happened and Marie could’ve fallen asleep and her body would’ve continued performing.
 The dance was dark and macabre, yet soft and arabesque.
 Marie danced and danced until the music box fell silent and the curtains fell.

 From that night on, recitals became a normality with each night bringing in more spectators than before.
 There was one performance per week with a different theme each time.
 Every night Marie would dance with that reclining feeling from the first night; Marie would twirl and swirl for her beloved fans.
 Gilded Marie with her painted body and gorgeous gowns would dance along to melodic tunes that echoed through the corridor.
 The beautiful doll Marie became a sensation that many people knew and loved.
 Her previous gossipers would claim: “Oh, I had always known she was destined for greatness.”
-Roses and Lilies would always fly onto the stage during a standing ovation after every show.
+Roses and lilies would always fly onto the stage during a standing ovation after every show.
 Marie, the dancer, was a muse.
 Marie Annette, the marionette, suddenly became the most gifted dancer in all of France.